cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 ## Store your code in a QRCode

-This is quite a bizarre approach that we've included to make the point that data and code can take many forms so here's a method of distributing small sketches using the [itty.bitty.site service](https://itty.bitty.site/#About) where your code is stored ***in the url address of the webpage***.
+This is an advanced addition to how to publish code, quite a bizarre approach that we've included to make the point that data and code can take many forms so here's a method of distributing small sketches using the [itty.bitty.site service](https://itty.bitty.site/#About) where your code is stored ***in the url address of the webpage***.
 We don't advise making this the way you distribute your code or your work, as who knows how long the **itty.bitty** toolkit will be maintained but again it's an interesting technical experience to try.

 Your html and javascript processing code is *stored in it's* ***own*** *web address*.
 So it's got a crazy long web address which encodes the `.html` webpage data.
 But here's the weird thing; It is not just showing you the address where your code lives, rather the ***address itself STORES the 1s & 0s of your code***.
 In [Marshall McLuhen's terms](https://en.wikipedia.org/wiki/Marshall_McLuhan) The medium is ***literally*** the message!
 Have a look at the size of the address; a huge string of characters you could never remember.
 The itty bitty service basically encodes your `html` file into that string of numbers so when you visit it some clever javascript decodes it and parse the `.html`